asyml/forte/docs/ontology_generation.md

 These are the commonly used fields for each attribute of the entry definition -
 * The `name` keyword defines the name of the property unique to the entry.

-* The `description` keyword is optionallly is used as the comment to describe the attribute.
+* The `description` keyword is optionally used as the comment to describe the attribute.

 * The `type` keyword is used to define the type of the attribute.
 Currently supported types are:
     * Primitive types - `int`, `float`, `str`, `bool`